-We enter into derivative instruments to partially mitigate the impact of commodity price volatility on our cash generated from operations.
-From time to time, such instruments may include fixed-price swaps, fixed-price contracts, costless collars, and other contractual arrangements.
-We generally employ a "rolling hedge" strategy whereby we hedge a significant portion of our proved developed producing reserves 12 to 24 months into the future.
+We use derivative instruments to partially mitigate the impact of commodity price volatility on our cash generated from operations.
+From time to time, such instruments may include fixed-price swaps, costless collars, and other contractual arrangements.
 The impact of these derivative instruments could affect the amount of revenue we ultimately realize.
 Since 2015, we have only entered into fixed-price swap contracts.
 Under fixed-price swap contracts, a counterparty is required to make a payment to us if the settlement price is less than the swap strike price.
 Conversely, we are required to make a payment to the counterparty if the settlement price is greater than the swap strike price.
 We may employ contractual arrangements other than fixed-price swap contracts in the future to mitigate the impact of price fluctuations.
 If commodity prices decline in the future, our hedging contracts will partially mitigate the effect of lower prices on our future revenue.

-Our open oil and natural gas derivative contracts as of June 30, 2017, and as of the date of this filing, are detailed in Note 5 - Derivatives and Financial Instruments to our unaudited consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q. Our credit agreement limits the extent to which we can hedge our future production.
-Under the terms of our credit agreement, we are able to hedge all of our estimated production from our proved developed producing reserves based on the most recent reserve information provided to our lenders.
-We do not enter into derivative instruments for speculative purposes.
-We have hedged 95.5% and 95.5% of our available oil and condensate hedge volumes, respectively and 99.7% and 99.4% of our available natural gas hedge volumes for the remainder of 2017 and 2018, respectively.
+Our open oil and natural gas derivative contracts as of September 30, 2017, and as of the date of this filing, are detailed in Note 5 - Derivatives and Financial Instruments to our unaudited consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q. Our credit agreement limits the extent to which we can hedge our future production.

+As of September 30, 2017, per the terms of our credit agreement, we were allowed to hedge all of our estimated production from our proved developed producing reserves based on the most recent reserve information provided to our lenders.
+Under these terms, we hedged approximately 92.5% and 98.7% of our available oil and condensate hedge volumes, respectively, and almost 92.4% and 99% of our available natural gas hedge volumes for the remainder of 2017 and 2018, respectively.